rexcontrols/REXexamples/PiFaceDigital_examples/Modbus_slave/test_master/README.md

-Modbus master for testing PiFace Digital as Modbus TCP slave
+﻿Modbus master for testing PiFace Digital as Modbus TCP slave
 ============================================================

 This example is a Modbus TCP master for testing the PiFace Digital as Modbus